getcloudless/cloudless/example-modules/README.md

 - [A test fixture](#fixture)
 - [A blueprint](#blueprint)

+Once you do that, if you have butter installed you can run `butter-test` with no argutments to see usage.

-## Fixture
+## Blueprint Fixture

-Your module must contain a `fixture` module that defines a `Fixture` class at the top level.
-You should inherit from `butter.testutils.fixture.Fixture` and implement all the required methods.
+Your module must contain a `blueprint_fixture` module or file that defines a `BlueprintTest` class at the top level.
+You should inherit from `butter.testutils.fixture.BlueprintTestInterface` and implement all the required methods.
 Here's an example:

     from butter.testutils.blueprint_tester import generate_unique_name
-    from butter.testutils.fixture import Fixture
+    from butter.testutils.fixture import BlueprintTestInterface

-    class Fixture(Fixture):
+    class BlueprintTest(BlueprintTestInterface):
         # Define all the required methods on this class.
 See parent class for
         # details.